caguirre1378/Data-Analyst-Portfolio/README.md

 **Insights:**
 1. Ride Volume by Weekday:
-   - Casual riders take rides that average ~23.6 minutes.
+   - Casual usage peaks on Saturdays and Sundays, reflecting recreational behavior.
-   - Members ride for ~12.6 minutes.
+   - Member usage is consistently higher during weekdays, indicating frequent use for commuting or routine trips.
      → Suggests members ride for utility (commuting), while casuals ride for leisure.

       <pre><code class="language-r">